MicrosoftDocs/azure-stack-docs/azure-managed-lustre/customer-managed-encryption-keys.md

 ### Customer key settings

-Click the link in **Customer key settings**, and select the key vault, key, and version settings.
+Click the link in **Customer key settings** to select the key vault, key, and version settings.
 You can also create a new Azure Key Vault from this page.
 If you create a new key vault, remember to give your managed identity access to it.

 <!-- GUI is significantly different from HPC Cache at least the version in doc -->